-The Group always recognises lifetime ECL for trade receivables, contract assets and unbilled revenue and lease receivables.
-The ECL on these assets are assessed individually for debtors with significant balances or collectively using a provision matrix with appropriate groupings.
+The Group always recognises lifetime ECL for trade receivables, unbilled revenue and contract assets.
+The ECL on these assets are assessed individually for debtors with significant balances or collectively with appropriate groupings.

-For all other instruments, the Group measures the loss allowance equal to 12-month ECL, unless when there has been a significant increase in credit risk since initial recognition, the Group recognises lifetime ECL.
+For all other instruments, the Group measures the loss allowance equal to 12-month ECL, unless there has been a significant increase in credit risk since initial recognition, in which case the Group recognises lifetime ECL.
 The assessment of whether lifetime ECL should be recognised is based on significant increases in the likelihood or risk of a default occurring since initial recognition.

-(i) Significant increase in credit risk
+- Impairment of financial assets and contract assets (continued) - (i) Significant increase in credit risk